auriocus/VecTcl/Experiments/multimedia.md

 fragments to the separate soundtrack.
 The sharp spike at 1104 s corresponds to the shift to match both sound tracks.
 It can be easily detected by finding the maximum, and is accurate to within one frame.

+### Missing functionality and bugs
+Implementing the sound processing revealed a bug in basic VecTcl, an integer overflow for arrays larger than 2GB on 64bit systems.
+That bug was fixed.
+Extensions to VecTcl need to be recompiled.

+A more general missing feature is the availability of fixed-width integer arrays.
+If VecTcl could handle 16 bit integers natively, there would be no need to convert the whole soundfile to double precision floating point upon loading, thus cutting down the memory requirements by a factor of four.
+It would also allow more general file handling of polymorphic files.
+For example, a wave file can also contain 32bit floating point data instead of 16bit integers.
+The TIFF file format can contain almost any standard integer and floating point data from 8bit up to 64bit.
+Support for more integer and floating point data type would enable VecTcl to read and write such files in a lossless way.

+However, in the current code base, polymorphic data is handled by preprocessor macros, which push the C preprocessor to its limits.
+Scaling up the data types from currently 4 (64bit integer, double, complex double) to a large number of signed and unsigned integers of different size, real and complex floating point of different size, would drastically increase these tables until they become unmanageable.
+Another solution, using either a Tcl script to generate the C code or C++ templates, must be sought.
+So far, VecTcl refrained from using the C++ compiler, but if this provides the best options, this decision needs to be reconsidered.

+## Conclusion
+* VecTcl is suitable for multimedia processing in its current state.
+However, a bit functionality is still missing
+* Most pressing would be indexing, to allow for fast distortion/interpolation options
+* Finite width data types and bignums are next on the wishlist, however this calls for an architectural change
+* Minor missing functionality, like standard math functions, cross correlation primitives or I/O for multimedia files can be added with a few lines of code